Hiking & Scenery

 hills, peaks and valleys of the Presidential Range of the White Mountains, as well as dozens of other mountain peaks that dot the Granite State’s storied Grand North.
 There are hikes to suit every age and ability, from toddlers to nonagenarians, from the individual who wants to spend a few hours strolling along a mountain path to the more serious hiker who’d like to bag several of the 4,000-footers.

 The Appalachian Mountain Club offers advice aplenty for hikers in the White Mountains.
 Check in at the AMC’s Joe Dodge Lodge in Pinkham Notch or the Highland Center in Crawford Notch for hiking tips, maps, and weather and trail conditions.
 And don’t forget to pick up a copy of the AMC’s White Mountain Guide, a comprehensive read for anyone who is planning to hike the Whites.
 Experience the legendary AMC hut hospitality by spending the night in one of the high mountain huts.
 Huts include Carter, Mizpah, Zealand, Lakes of the Clouds and Madison.
-You can view some suggested itineraries from the AMC by clicking here.

 The 162-mile Cohos Trail extends all the way from Crawford Notch to the Canadian border in Pittsburg.
 If you’d like an international adventure then plan on continuing your hike on the Sentier Frontalier’s trail to Mount Megantic or Mount Gosford in Quebec, Canada.
 (Don’t forget to pack your passport!)
 There are plenty of day hikes along the Cohos Trail, or plan a multi-day tramp and experience spectacular scenery through some of the least populated and most remote regions of the Grand North.